If you’re searching for the right fabric that will take your project to the next level, linen fabric could be the perfect fit.

 - Linen fabric is hypoallergenic.
 Because linen is considered a natural fiber, it is friendly to a person’s skin and is perfect for allergy sufferers.

 - Linen fabric is breathable.
 This makes it a great choice in any climate.
 Linen keeps you cool in the summer, but also has the ability to provide warmth in the winter.
 In any climate, the breathability of linen helps provide a better night’s sleep.
-That’s because the breathability of a fabric offers better regulation of your body temperature.
+That’s because the breathability of fabric offers better regulation of your body temperature.

 5. Linen Fabric Is Available In Wholesale